-Step 5 - Ensure the URL Is Correctly Configured
+Step 5: Ensure That the URL Is Correctly Configured

 You can validate if your item has the correct server URL in the Content Browser of the Coveo Administration Console.

-- Access the Coveo Cloud Platform, and under Content, select Content Browser.
+- Access the Coveo Platform, and under Content, select Content Browser.

 - Select your filters to show your Sitecore source only.

-- Take a look at any item properties by clicking the item, and then click the Properties button.
+- Take a look at any item properties by clicking the item, and then click Properties.

 URIfield value should start with the server URL configured in the configuration files.